-The process is more dynamic than that, and has to include speaking with others, having fun with the new sounds, applying the new knowledge to our daily life, making it more natural, discovering the culture behind the new language, and planning our future by taking this language into account.
+The process is more dynamic than that, and has to include speaking with others, having fun with the new sounds, applying the new knowledge to our daily life, making it more natural, embracing a new culture behind the language, and planning our future by taking this language into account.

 When taking French lessons, Leicester students are aware that this is the only way to truly understand a language, and also the most effective way, regardless of how ‘difficult’ the foreign language we’ve chosen may be.

 If you’re already abroad, it’s the perfect time to put in practice everything you’ve learned.
 You might be afraid you will practice too much and miss all the fun and the ‘practical experience’ side of your longed-for trip, but it’s the exact opposite.

 Start a Conversation with Locals

 Locals are usually friendly with foreign people, sometimes even more than they are with one another!